You're on the United Kingdom website. Switch to the US website here.

 Pension retirement options:

-• Take some of it as cash and leave the rest invested
+• take some of it as cash and leave the rest invested;

-• Take 25% of it as cash and buy an annuity with the rest
+• take 25% of it as cash and buy an annuity with the rest;

-• Take smaller amounts as and when you need it
+• take smaller amounts as and when you need it;

-• A mix of these options
+• a mix of these options.

 Financial benefits of a pension:

-• The government will provide tax relief of at least 20%
+• the government will provide tax relief of at least 20%;

-• You can take out 25% of it tax-free when you retire
+• you can take out 25% of it tax-free when you retire;

-• If you start investing when you’re young, you’ll benefit from compound interest
+• if you start investing when you’re young, you’ll benefit from compound interest;

-• You can move your money between different pension providers if you find a more suitable or competitive plan
+• you can move your money between different pension providers if you find a more suitable or competitive plan.

 Financial downsides of a pension:

-❌ You can’t access it before retirement (without a hefty tax penalty)
+❌ you can’t access it before 55 (rising to 57 in 2028) without a hefty tax penalty;

-❌ You can’t pay in more than £60,000 per year (or 100% of your salary, whichever comes first)
+❌ you can’t pay in more than £60,000 per tax year (2024/25) or 100% of your salary, whichever comes first.
+This could change in future;

-❌ There’s no guarantee your pension will grow, and it could even fall in value
+❌ there’s no guarantee your pension will grow, and it could even fall in value;

-❌ Some pension providers charge hefty fees, which can significantly erode growth
+❌ some pension providers charge hefty fees, which can significantly erode growth.

 Investing in property